capocchi/MarkovLumping/README.md

 ### Proof by contradiction of proposition P(n)

-The goal is to prove that given an initial n-ordered Markov chain, the optimum partition satisfying the equation 5 has $n-1$ elements.
+The goal is to prove that given an initial n-ordered Markov chain, the optimum partition has $n-1$ elements.
 This proposition has been called $P(n)$.

 The proof proceeds as follows: